FrankEndriss/hsh/hsh/src/main/java/com/happypeople/hsh/hsh/READMEparsing.txt

-Parsing is a multi-level prozess
+Hsh-Parsing is a multi-level prozess

 Level:
 1. Input is filtered for escaped NEWLINES, and "\r\n" are converted to "\n"
-2. L1Tokenizer finds $-constructs
-3. L1Parser splits input into WORDs and Token
+2. L1Parser/Tokenizer finds/creates parts of words, each one represented by a tree of L1Nodes
+3. L2TokenManager facades the trees of L1Nodes into L2Token, grouped by defined rules into WORDs
-4. HshParser reads WORDs and Token from L1Parser
+4. HshParser reads WORDs-Token from L2TokenManager
-4a.
-Substitution takes place, WORDs are expanded
+5. HshParser creates commands from these Token according to Sh-Grammar
+6. Expansion/Substitution takes place on the trees of L1Nodes
-4b.
-Parser constructs are executed
+7. HshParser constructs are executed

 new HshParser(new L2TokenManager(new L1Parser(new EscapedNewlineFilterReader(System.in))));